dustinpfister/blog_posts/_posts/threejs-camera.md

 ### Camera Class is based on the Object3D CLass

 All instances of Camera gain a whole bunch of common properties and methods from The Object3D class, that is also a class that is worth checking out and learning about in detail.
 This allows for me to easily work with the camera by using methods like lookAt to set the orientation of a camera to look at a point in world space.
 There is bunch of other methods and properties that apply to the use of cameras, but also many other objects that come compose a scene object in three.js.
 So learning about the Object3d class applies to use use of cameras but also a whole range of other objects to work with when making a project.

+### Source code examples are also up on Github

+The full collection of source code examples that I am writing about here can also be fond in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-camera) on Github

+### Always check your version numbers when using three.js

+When I first wrote this post I was using three.js version r91, and the last time I came around to do a little editing I was using r140.

 ## 1 - Perspective Camera